libapps/libapps-mirror/nassh/doc/FAQ.md

   colors to indicate bold.

-> How do I change the default font size?
+## How do I change the default font size?

+  You should manage your preferences under the Secure Shell Options page.
+  Just right click the app in Chrome, select Options, and see the Appearance section.
+The documentation below is meant for people hacking on the source directly.

   Open the JavaScript console and type...